-(c) It is not practicable for economic or educational reasons to reschedule the canceled instructional days.

-Such waivers will be considered in light of the statutory requirement that school administrative units must give "as nearly as practicable" the same length term in all its schools.

-The school board should notify the Commissioner as soon as possible of the potential need for a waiver, and shall file a formal request once documentation is complete.

-6.02 School Week and Instructional Days

-A) School Week
+5.01 Instructional Time, Including a Minimum School Day and Week

 A school week is the five days Monday through Friday.
 Exceptions occur when schools are closed because of holidays, inclement weather, or other extenuating circumstances.

-B) Instructional Day
+A “school day” means a day in which school is in operation as either an instructional day as defined in this Section, or a non-instructional day that may be used for in-service education of teachers, administrative meetings, parent-teacher conferences, records’ days or similar activities.

+"Instructional day" means a school day during which both students and teachers are present, either in a school or in another setting, and engaged in instructional time.

+"Instructional time" means that portion of a school day devoted to the teaching-learning process, but not including extra-curricular activities, lunchtime, or recess.
+Time spent on organized field trips related to school studies may be considered instructional time, but the instructional time counted for extended field trips shall not exceed a normal school day for each day of the field trip.
+Alternative education programs, multiple pathways, extended learning opportunities, and other innovative programs may allow students to attend outside of the regular instructional day, as outlined in the SAU Comprehensive Education Plan.

-An average instructional day is five hours in length, and each instructional day is a minimum of three hours in length.
-A school need not be in session the same number of hours each day provided that the total amount of instructional time in any two consecutive school weeks is an average of five hours per day.
-Plans to use school days of varying numbers of hours shall be reflected in the Comprehensive Education Plan.
-The instructional day may be extended for students who need more than the minimum day to meet the content standards of the system of Learning Results, or additional standards established by the school board.
+An instructional day for grades K-12 must be a minimum of three hours in length, and for grades 1-12 must average five hours in length over any consecutive two-week period.
+Plans to use school days of varying length must be reflected in the Comprehensive Education Plan submitted by the school administrative unit pursuant to 20-A M.R.S. § 4502(1).
+The instructional day may be extended for students who need more than the minimum day to meet the content standards of the system of Learning Results.

-C) Cancellations and Shortened School Days

-School days canceled due to unforeseen circumstances beyond the control of school officials shall be rescheduled to meet the minimum school year requirements.
+Instructional days that are canceled must be rescheduled to meet the minimum school year requirements contained in 20-A M.R.S. § 4801.

-Acceptable methods of rescheduling cancelled days are as follows:
+School administrative units may not schedule make-up instructional time on days identified in 20-A M.R.S. § 4802.
+Acceptable methods of rescheduling cancelled instructional days include:

-(1) Rescheduling or shortening of scheduled vacation periods.
+Rescheduling or shortening scheduled vacation periods;

-(2) Postponing of the scheduled closing date of school.
+Postponing the scheduled closing date of school;

+Providing up to 25 one hour extensions of the instructional day to equal a maximum of five 5-hour make-up instructional days in a school year in accordance with a plan approved by the commissioner;

-(3) Conducting classes on the weekend.
+Conducting classes on the weekend; and/or

-School administrative units may not schedule make-up instructional time on days identified in part 6.01.B.2) of this rule.
-Acceptable methods of rescheduling school days canceled due to weather or emergency closures may include a one hour extension of the school day for up to 25 days in a school year and to provide that 5 one hour extensions may be counted as an additional school day.
+Developing other ways to make up school days missed due to weather or emergency closures not included above, which will be incorporated into a plan approved by the Commissioner.

-If it becomes necessary to shorten an instructional day because of circumstances that involve student health or safety, the day shall be considered a full day provided that school has been in session for more than one-half of the scheduled school day, and no less than two and one-half hours of instructional time; and the day shall be considered a half day provided that students have assembled at school but remained for less than one-half day.
+If an instructional day must be shortened due to circumstances that involve student health or safety, the day is considered a full day if school has been in session for at least 2.5 hours.

-6.03 Kindergarten Instructional Time

-Instructional time for kindergarten shall be a minimum of 2.5 hours per session for 175 days.
-A school administrative unit wishing to reduce this, except as provided in this Section, shall request approval by the Commissioner.